mauriciopoppe/greuler/README.md

 }
 ```

-On runtime you can add/remove/update the properties through `instance.options.data`, make sure you don't modify
+On runtime, you can add/remove/update the properties through `instance.options.data`, make sure you don't modify
 `instance.options.data.nodes` or `instance.options.data.links` to avoid layout errors, after all this is the job of
 `instance.graph.*` methods :)